elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_introduction.md

 ![Elixir Folder Structure](images/elixir_introduction/elixir_folder_structure.png)

-The `temporary` project is a lot simpler, but has a lot in common with how Phoenix applications work.
+The `platform` project we created in the last chapter contains more files and folders, but it's important to note that it's still an Elixir project just like the `temporary` one that we just created.
 The `config` folder contains configuration settings, the `lib` folder is where we'll write most of our Elixir code, and the `test` folder contains the tests that let us know our application is working as intended.

 ## Elixir Testing